madhavpoddar/monotonic_data_bar_chart/README.md

 Line chart is often used for visualizing data.
 But if the data varies monotonically, it may be replaced by a bar chart.

+For the convinience of explanation, let us consider that the data is monotonically varying along time (t).

+Design Details:

-The height of this bar chart directly represents the final value of the variable (y) whereas the color encoded body of the bar chart describes what ranges of x contributes to the change in the variable(y).
+- The height of this bar chart directly represents the **final** value of the variable (y)
+- For each "stack" of bar chart:
+  - Start height (bottom) from x-axis denotes the value of variable y at t1
+  - End height (top) from x-axis denotes the value of variable y at t2 (t2 > t1)
+  - Color encoding represents the average of start and end time (t1+t2)/2

 By using this type of encoding:

-- We eliminate the visual clutering of the line chart.
-This is the main aim of this chart.
+- **We eliminate the visual clutering of the line chart.
+This is the main aim of this chart.**
+- We can still see the time ranges that caused the growth of variable (y).
 - We focus more on the final value of variable (y) and less on the intermediate values.
 (This may be a good or a bad thing depending on the need of user)

 Possible further improvements/changes include: